The Best Checking Accounts in Florida of 2022

 If you live in Florida, find out about the best checking account options that are available to you.

-This list is composed mostly of national banks but they’re not your only choice for opening a checking account.
+This list is composed mostly of local banks are not your only choice for opening a checking account.
+You should consider all your options before opening a checking account including National banks.

 If you’re not sold on a local Florida bank, take the time to consider an online bank.